Moreau-Lab/Tutorials/CreatingAPersonalWebsiteWithGitHubR.md

 ### Adding more info, images, etc.

 Say you’d like to add some text and an image to your about page.
-You can do this by adding any file you want to embed to your website directory, and then editing the corresponding `about.Rmd` file:
+You can do this by adding any file you want to embed *to your website directory*, and then editing the corresponding `about.Rmd` file:

     ---
     title: "About Me"